cwinpy/cwinpy/docs/pe/pe.rst

 described in [1]_.

-There is also an API for running this analysis from within a Python shell or script as described :ref:`below<API>`.
+There is also an API for running this analysis from within a Python shell or script as described :ref:`below<Parameter estimation API>`.

 Running the analysis
 --------------------

-The ``cwinpy_pe`` executable, and :ref:`API`, can be used to perform parameter estimation over a variety of signal parameter both on real data or simulated data.
-We will cover some examples of both cases and show equivalent ways of running the analysis via the use of: command line arguments to the ``cwinpy_pe`` executable, a configuration file, or the :ref:`API`.
+The ``cwinpy_pe`` executable, and :ref:`API<Parameter estimation API>`, can be used to perform parameter estimation over a variety of signal parameter both on real data or simulated data.
+We will cover some examples of both cases and show equivalent ways of running the analysis via the use of: command line arguments to the ``cwinpy_pe`` executable, a configuration file, or the :ref:`API<Parameter estimation API>`.
 The current command line arguments for ``cwinpy_pe`` are given :ref:`below<pe Command line arguments>`.

 Example: single detector data
 =============================